Expensify/App/help/chat.md

 ### How do I manage notifications in Expensify Chat?
 You can manage your notifications from the **Settings** section of the Expensify app.
 Here, you can customize notification preferences for chat messages, mentions, and other activity.

+**How do I remove someone from a chat group or room?**

+Currently, members have to remove themselves from a chat.